Bekesbourne: Amenities

 The parish church is dedicated to Saint Peter and has a Norman doorway, a 13th-century chancel and the first recorded example of brick mathematical tiles.

 Howletts Wild Animal Park is in Bekesbourne, the home of many endangered species and the world's largest breeding gorilla colony in captivity.

 Transport

 Bekesbourne railway station serves the area, on the line between Canterbury East and Dover Priory railway stations.

-The A2 is a route bordering the south of the village's formal area.
+The A2 road borders the south of the village's formal area.

 History

-Bekesbourne was the site of an aerodrome, built during World War I, and which thrived as the home of the Kent Flying Club until World War II, when it was closed.
+Bekesbourne was the site of Bekesbourne Aerodrome, which was established during World War I and thrived as the home of the Kent Flying Club until World War II, when it was closed.
 One large hangar remained.
-It was severely damaged by and rebuilt after the Great Storm of 1987.
-Developed reuse took place in 1997 to build 10 detached houses on a new road, De Havillands.
+It was severely damaged by the Great Storm of 1987, but soon rebuilt.
+It was demolished in 1997, and replaced by 10 detached houses on a new road, De Havillands.

+On 1 April 1987 the parish was abolished to form "Bekesbourne with Patrixbourne", part also went to Adisham and the unparished area of Canterbury.